ocularminds/kubernetes-banking-app/readme.md

-## Microservices with Kubernetes and Docker
+## Kubernetes Banking Application

-Detailed description can be found here: [Microservices with Kubernetes and Docker](https://piotrminkowski.wordpress.com/2017/03/31/microservices-with-kubernetes-and-docker)
+Exploring Microservices development and deployment with Kubernetes and Docker